fouric/cl-termbox/README.md

 Functions
 ---------

+    (termbox:running-p)

+Check to see if Termbox is running.
+Note that this only checks the value of an internal variable that is set upon calling `(init)` or `(shutdown)`; should the rare instance occur where `(init)` was called but Termbox did not actually start up properly, this will still return `t`.
+The moral of the story: don't completely trust this value, just use it as a first line of defense.

     (termbox:init)

 Initialize Termbox.
 This takes control of the current terminal in an ncurses-like style, so (1) it's much more difficult to extract debug information and (2) this can't be used from within Emacs with SLIME.
 This can be called twice without crashing the program, although it will cause wierd effects, so it is not recommended.